 Pro Tip: Marina di Pescoluse is located between the gorgeous towns of Gallipoli and Santa Maria di Leuca (which deserve a mention of honor being the southernmost tip of heel, where the waters of the Adriatic Sea mingle and merge with those of the Ionian).

-What other beach would you add to the list?
+What other Italian beaches would you add to the list?